 In honor of the current exhibition "The Art of Romaine Brooks," eminent scholars Cassandra Langer, Sylvia Kahan, and Helen Langa, joined SAAM's chief curator Virginia Mecklenburg, for a discussion that shed new light onto the artist's life and times.

 For a decade, Duane Hanson's life-like sculpture Woman Eating has fascinated SAAM visitors.
 With funding provided by the Smithsonian's Women's Committee, conservators were able to research, examine, document, and treat this work for future generations to continue to enjoy.

 Join us this Saturday, June 25 at 1:30 p.m. for the latest installment of our Luce Artist Talks series.
 This month's talk features mixed-media artist Anne Bouie, who strives to "express the universal themes of order, harmony, growth, beauty, and transcendence" in her work.

 It's Throwback Thursday!
 And we at Eye Level have decided it's a great opportunity to bring back some of our interesting posts from the past.
 With the presidential election in full swing, we thought you might be interested in seeing some of the decorative arts our next President might encounter in the White House.

 E. Carmen Ramos, curator of Latino Art at SAAM, was recently in Mexico to research her upcoming exhibition on the acclaimed 20th-century Mexican artist Rufino Tamayo’s lengthy residence and production in New York City.
 This is the sixth and final post Carmen scribed from the road.
-The exhibition Tamayo: The New York Years will open at SAAM in October 2017.
+The exhibition Tamayo: The New York Years will open at SAAM November 3, 2017.
 Read all of Carmen's notes from her research trip.